stuntrally/stuntrally3/docs/Editor.md

 ### Introduction

-Stunt Rally includes a Track Editor that can be used for creating your own tracks or modifying the existing ones.
+Stunt Rally 3 includes a Track Editor that can be used for creating your own tracks or modifying the existing ones.

+It can also export track(s) to Rigs of Rods.
+Details [here](EditorExportRoR.md).

 #### OLD Video Tutorial